QuentinRa/blog.quentinra.dev/programming-languages/web/frameworks/electron.js/index.md

 [Electron](https://www.electronjs.org/) is a library to develop **cross-platform applications in JavaScript**.
 You can use it with frameworks such as Vue.js, React, Angular, or simply HTML+CSS.

-Electron is actually running your application in a chromium web browser.
+Electron is running your application in a Chromium web browser.
 If enabled, you can open the devtools with **CTRL+SHIFT+I**.

 Some applications made using electron are VSCode, Discord, GitHub Desktop, MongoDBCompass, and Microsoft Teams...